I wish mum's phone was never invented

 Some parents offered their personal experience of trying to address the problem.

-Beau Stermer wrote that he seen his two-year-old son reacting negatively to his dad using his phone: "I've noticed if he and I are playing and my phone rings for something at work, he has nothing to do with me after I get off the phone.
+Beau Stermer wrote that he has seen his two-year-old son reacting negatively to his use of his mobile phone: "I've noticed if he and I are playing and my phone rings for something at work, he has nothing to do with me after I get off the phone.

 "It kills me.
-I have made an agreement with myself that if I am playing with him everything else can wait".
+I have made an agreement with myself that if I am playing with him everything else can wait."

 However, one mum pointed out that her teenagers were just as bad, often choosing their phone over family time.

-A survey carried out in the US in 2017 reported that half of parents surveyed found that using technology disrupted interactions with their child three or more times a day, a phenomenon named 'technoference'.
+A survey carried out in the US in 2017 reported that half of parents surveyed found that using technology disrupted interactions with their child three or more times a day, a phenomenon named "technoference".